Happy New Year, hockey fans.

 2019-20 cap hit: $6.5 million

-Last December, with the Blues in the league’s basement and the Maple Leafs shopping for defence, the hottest name in Toronto trade rumours was Pietrangelo.
+Midway through last season, with the Blues in the league’s basement and the Maple Leafs shopping for defence, the hottest name in Toronto trade rumours was Pietrangelo.

 One year and one St. Louis Stanley Cup run later, here we are again talking about whether the veteran rearguard might be the missing piece to solve the Maple Leafs’ blue line woes.